IIDC-1394 FireWire camera SDK

 - Select among multiple camera sources.

-- Set the desired video format and triggering mode.
+- Set the desired video format, frame rate and triggering mode.

 - Select among several hardware and software trigger sources.